 🌳 Le Parc Pré Vert at Signal de Bougy (Switzerland) 🌳

-Over on the other side of 💦 Lac Léman, there is a wonderful parc de loisirs, Le Parc Pré Vert at Signal de Bougy: 110 hectares, 🌳with woodland, 🌈 a large playground, buggy-friendly walks, 🦆animals, ☕️ a spacious family-friendly restaurant, 🍏 picnic areas, 🎨workshops for children, 🎭 an outdoor theatre, a parc aventure, ⛳️mini-golf and more . . . all with 🏔 a splendid view of Lac Léman and snowy peaks! address: route du Signal, 1172, Bougy-Villars, Switzerland tel: +41 58 568 31 50 / website;
+Over on the other side of 💦 Lac Léman, there is a wonderful parc de loisirs, Le Parc Pré Vert at Signal de Bougy: 110 hectares, 🌳 with woodland, 🌈 a large playground, buggy-friendly walks, 🦆an animal park, ☕️ a spacious family-friendly restaurant, 🍏 picnic areas, 🎨 workshops for children, 🎭 an outdoor theatre, 🌳 a parc aventure, ⛳️mini-golf and more . . . and all with 🏔 a splendid view of Lac Léman and snowy peaks! address: route du Signal, 1172, Bougy-Villars, Switzerland tel: +41 58 568 31 50 / website;

 🏰🌷 Château et Jardins de Prangins (near Nyon) 🌷🏰